 - Utility knife

-- Drill with... large bit (optional)
+- Drill with large bit (optional)

-- Slow release fertilizer
+- Slow-release fertilizer

 - Seeds or seedlings

-Add Drainage Holes in Sides of Pool Garden Planter
+Make Drainage Holes in Sides

-If you have plants sitting in the soggy soil will kill most of them, so having good drainage is key.
+If you have plants sitting in soggy soil, it will kill most of them, so having good drainage is key.
 You can also elevate your pool by putting it on bricks or wood to make sure the water can get out of the bottom.Continue to 5 of 10 below.

 06 of 10